 AWS Service Catalog connector

-AWS Service Catalog allows IT administrators to create and manage product portfolios, and distribute products from these portfolios to end users which they access by using a personalized portal.
+AWS Service Catalog allows IT administrators to create and manage product portfolios, and distribute products from these portfolios to end users.
+The end users use a personalized portal to access the products.
 Typical products include servers, databases, websites, or applications that are deployed by using the Amazon Web Services resources (for example, an Amazon EC2 instance or an Amazon RDS database).

-AWS Service Catalog connector enables catalog administrators and internal service suppliers to import services from the AWS Service Catalog available in the Amazon Cloud, and provision these services to end users via BMC Digital Workplace interface.
+The AWS Service Catalog connector enables catalog administrators and internal service suppliers to import services from AWS Service Catalog available in the Amazon Cloud, and provision these services to end users via the BMC Digital Workplace end user console.

 AWS Service Catalog connector is connected to BMC Digital Workplace Catalog via integration with the BMC Integration Service.
 For more details about this integration type, see Service connector overview.

 - Register an account in the AWS Cloud.
 For information about the AWS Service Catalog account creation, see in the Amazon documentation.

 - Configure a connection to BMC Integration Service in the Application Settings of BMC Digital Workplace Catalog.
 For details about how to configure the connection, see Integrating BMC Digital Workplace Catalog with BMC Helix Integration Service.